What is Leber congenital amaurosis?

 Signs and symptoms

-Poor vision usually becomes noticeable within the first six months of life.
+Poor vision typically becomes noticeable within the first six months of life.
 Some children may often rub or poke their eyes to stimulate light sensations in the retina.
 This is called Franceschetti's oculo-digital sign.
 It may lead to the eyes slightly sinking into the eye socket.

 What are the early signs?